barneyb/johann/README.md

         return a + b;
     }

 Parameters passed in a function call must be variables, not expressions.
 This includes literals.
-A convoluted way to print "one: 1" to STDOUT, using the `add` function defined above and most of the standard library functions:
+A convoluted way to print "one: 1" to STDOUT, using the `add` function defined above and several of the standard library functions:

     char* c = "one: ";
     print(c);